-The district offers career and technical education programs in Vocational Agriculture, Family-Consumer Science, and Computer Technology.
+The district offers career and technical education programs in the following areas: Vocational Agriculture, Family-Consumer Science, and Computer Technology.
 Admission to these programs is based on student history.

 Prairie Valley will take steps to ensure that lack of English language skills will not be a barrier to admission and participation in all educational and CTE programs.
-[Also see Nondiscrimination Statement on page 53 for additional information regarding the district's efforts regarding participation in these programs.]
+[Also see Nondiscrimination Statement on page 68 for additional information regarding the district's efforts regarding participation in these programs.]